Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Measurements

 where

 and $\mathcal{\mathcal{F}}$ denotes the numerical fast Fourier transform.
 The value $a$ (modulation amplitude) is varied until the predicted conversion loss is minimized; performance at this amplitude is then recorded.
 Repeating this procedure for various $f_{m}\in[40,1600]\text{ MHz}$ produces the dashed lines in Figure \ref{fig:OFO-combined-performance}.
 We find good agreement with measured performance.
-This suggests that predistorting the AWG waveform would improve performance.
+This suggests that predistorting the AWG waveform to counter the DAC-to-optical transfer function would improve performance.